 I chose IT itself because I find the complexity so fascinating.
 Information technology helps in many situations in life, facilitates everyday office life, communication with customers and business partners and, above all, it is used in all industries.
-In addition, I find it great to be able to relieve my colleagues with my work and also to relieve them of tasks or make them easier.
+In addition, I find it great to be able to relieve my colleagues with my job and also to relieve them of tasks or make them easier.
 I was interested in pursuing a profession that will play an increasingly important role in the future and, above all, is fun.